ikarus-project/ikarus/docs/website/01_framework/feRequirements.md

 followed by its value.

 Finally, the method `addAffordance` is used to indicate the request required from the finite element.
-Thus, there exists scalar, vector, and matrix affordances.
+Thus, there exists scalar, vector, matrix affordances and general affordance collections.

-The method `build()` constructs the concrete object at the end.

 Currently, the following are defined: